 When choosing the optimal foreign structure for your expanding business, several factors must be considered but the global tax outcome is always one of the most important.

-Understanding the global tax outcome requires an analysis of both the tax that will be payable in the foreign country, and the final tax to the Australian investors.
-This article will provide you with the brief and basic summary of how Australian tax rules applies.
+Understanding the global tax outcome requires an analysis of both the tax that will be payable in the foreign country, as well as the final tax to the Australian investors, so below is a brief and basic summary of how Australian tax rules apply in various scenarios.

 Kreston Stanley Williamson Team

 *Disclaimer – this article has been produced by Kreston Stanley Williamson as a service to its clients and associates.
 The information contained in the article is of general comment only and is not intended to be advice on any particular matter.
 Before acting on any areas contained in this article, it is imperative you seek specific advice relating to your particular circumstances.
 Liability limited by a scheme approved under professional standards legislation.